Pamm-j/circuits/README.md

 Vanilla JS?

-### Movment
+### Movement

-The pieces are moved using the arrow keys, and the pieces are rotated using the space bar.
+The pieces are moved using the arrow keys, and the pieces are rotated using the space-bar.

 ### Tracking Completion